본문 바로가기

 "Passing the CEO interview is as difficult as picking a star from the sky.
 Many candidates stumble at the final stage."

-Sunghoon Kim, CEO of the artificial intelligence (AI) startup Upstage, has become a hot topic among developers for his "microscopic talent screening."
-Upstage, which has its own large language model (LLM) called "Solar," has been selected as one of the five national AI challenge teams and is considered a strong contender for the final selection.
+The "microscopic talent verification" process led by Sunghoon Kim, CEO of Upstage, an artificial intelligence (AI) startup, is a hot topic among developers.
+Upstage, which has its own large language model (LLM) called "Solar," was selected as one of the five national AI challenge teams and is considered a strong contender for the final selection.

 Kim is a well-known figure among developers.
-Previously, he founded the once-popular search engine Kkachine and KkaebiMail.
-As a core member of Naver Clova AI, Kim left Naver and founded Upstage in 2020.
-With his thorough developer DNA, he has taken the lead in shaping Upstage's unique development culture.
-Both CTO Lee Hwalseok and CSO Park Eunjeong, who co-founded Upstage with Kim, also came from Naver.
-At the time, the departure of these three key developers reportedly caused a significant shock within Naver.
+Previously, he founded Kkachine and KkaebiMail, both well-known search engines, and later became a core developer at Naver Clova AI.
+He left Naver and founded Upstage in 2020.
+With his thorough developer DNA, he has taken the lead in establishing Upstage's unique development culture.
+Both Chief Technology Officer Lee Hwalseok and Chief Strategy Officer Park Eunjeong, who co-founded Upstage, also came from Naver.
+It is said that the departure of these three key developers at the time was a significant shock to Naver.

-Despite the rigorous hiring process, there is no shortage of applicants interested in joining the company.
-All of Upstage's approximately 150 employees work fully remotely.
-New hires receive a corporate card worth about 5 million won to purchase office equipment such as computers, and each new team member is given a "welcome kit."
-The welcome kit includes books, a mat, and seeds.
-The mat signifies that "anywhere can be your office," while the seeds are a reminder to maintain the startup spirit and nurture hope.
+Despite the rigorous hiring process, there are many applicants interested in joining the company.
+All 150 employees work remotely.
+New hires receive a corporate card worth 5 million won (approximately $3,800) for purchasing office equipment such as computers, and a "welcome kit" is provided to new team members.
+The welcome kit includes books, a mat, and seeds-the mat symbolizes that "anywhere can be your office," and the seeds represent the hope that employees will maintain the startup spirit and nurture their aspirations.

-Kim himself pursues a lifestyle that is not tied to a specific location.
-Because he oversees overseas operations in the United States and Japan, he does not have a permanent residence in Korea.
-Domestically, he frequently travels between Seoul and Jeju, often using Airbnb.
-It has been reported that Kim's trips to Jeju have become more frequent as Kakao continues discussions with Upstage to sell "AXZ," the operator of Daum.
+Kim himself pursues a lifestyle unconstrained by physical space.
+As he oversees overseas operations in the United States and Japan, he does not maintain a permanent residence in Korea.
+While in Korea, he frequently travels between Seoul and Jeju, often staying in Airbnbs.
+It has been reported that as Kakao continues discussions with Upstage regarding the sale of AXZ, the operator of Daum, Kim's visits to Jeju have become even more frequent.

-Upstage has set a goal to go public by the end of next year and earlier this month selected KB Securities and Mirae Asset Securities as lead underwriters.
-The company's valuation is expected to reach at least 2 trillion won.
+Upstage has set a goal of going public by the end of next year and earlier this month selected KB Securities and Mirae Asset Securities as its lead underwriters.
+The company's valuation is expected to reach at least 2 trillion won (approximately $1.5 billion).

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.